ottiram/WOMBAT/README.md

 </pre>

 <p>
-To run this code, run
+To execute this code, run
 <pre>
 python tools/import_to_wombat.py
 </pre>